strimzi/proposals/067-kraft-jbod-support.md

 ## Current situation

-Strimzi understands two different things under JBOD storage:
+Strimzi distinguishes two aspects of JBOD storage:

 1. The `type: jbod` storage is a part of the `Kafka` custom resource API and allows users to define one or more disks in the form of a YAML list.
    The Strimzi storage type is not directly part of the configuration of the Apache Kafka nodes.